unraid/docs/docs/unraid-os/manual/security/secure-webgui-ssl.md

 ### HTTPS with Myunraid.net certificate and fallback URL if DNS is unavailable

-You can access your server securely via the webGUI using a Myunraid.net certificate, and configure a fallback URL in case your DNS resolution is down.
+You can access your server securely via the WebGUI using a Myunraid.net certificate, and configure a fallback URL in case your DNS resolution is down.
 All traffic will be encrypted and the server is configured to fallback to a secondary method when DNS is down.

 1. Go to ***Settings > Management Access***.
 2. **LocalTLD** should be kept at the default of `local` unless you can provide your own DNS name resolution (this is used for the fallback certificate).